Was your car accident caused by a tire blowout, tread separation, or otherwise defective tire?

 When a tire fails and causes a car accident, you may be left wondering if the manufacturer (e.g. Goodyear, BFGoodrich, Firestone, Michelin, Toyo, etc) produced a defective product.
 You might have concerns that the tire shop (Discount Tire, Walmart, NTB, Pep Boys, etc) negligently installed old tires or the wrong size tires altogether.
 Both of these scenarios are possible, and the best way to determine this is to have an attorney perform a free initial investigation into the matter.

-Unfortunately, it’s not uncommon for tire shops to store tires for long periods of time, leading to their deterioration before installing them onto a vehicle.
+It’s not uncommon for tire shops to store tires for long periods of time, leading to their deterioration before installing them onto a vehicle.
 It’s also very likely that a tire has been recalled, but no recall notice was ever sent out to you.
 Owners are only contacted about recalls if they have registered their tires, but it’s estimated that only about 10% of tires sold by independent tire dealers are ever registered.

 Defective tire accidents range in severity.
 Let’s take a look at some of the most common scenarios: